 Banquo asks Macbeth,

-Why doe you start, and seeme to feare
+Why doe you start, and seeme to feare Things that doe sound so faire?

-'''

-Things that doe sound so faire?

 He addresses the Witches,

 You should be women,

 And yet your Beards forbid me to interprete

-That you are so. . . .
+That you are so. . .

-. . . i'th' name of truth
+. . i' th' name of truth

 Are yet fantasticall, or that indeed

 Which outwardly ye shew?

-When they vanish, "what seem'd corporall"

-melts "as breath into the Winde."
-The whole

-force of the uncertainty of the scene is gathered

-into Macbeth's soliloquy,

-This supernaturall solliciting

-Cannot be ill; cannot be good . . .

-which with its sickening see-saw rhythm completes the impression of "a phantasma, or a

-hideous dream."/1 Macbeth's echoing of the

-/1 The parallel with Julius Caesar, Act II, Scene i, 63-69

-is worth notice:

-Between the acting of a dreadfull thing,

-And the first motion, all the Interim is

-Like a Phantasma, or a hideous Dreame . . .

-Macbeth speaks of "the Interim," and his "single state

-of Man" echoes Brutus'

-The state of man,

-Like to a little Kingdome, suffers then

-The nature of an Insurrection.

-The rhythm of Macbeth's speech is repeated in Lady

-Macbeth's

-What thou would'st highly,

-That would'st thou holily, etc.

-39

-Witches' "Faire is foule" has often been commented upon.

-In contrast to the preceding scenes, Act I,

-Scene iv suggests the natural order which is

-shortly to be violated.
-It stresses: natural

-relationships -- "children," "servants," "sons"

-and "kinsmen"; honourable bonds and the

-political order -- "liege," "thanes," "service,"

-"duty," "loyalty," "throne," "state" and

-'''

-"honour"; and the human "love" is linked to the more purely natural by images of husbandry.
+When they vanish, 'what seem'd corporall' melts 'as breath into the Winde'.
+The whole force of the uncertainty of the scene is gathered into Macbeth's soliloguy, This supernaturall solliciting Cannot be ill; cannot be good . . . which with its sickening see-saw rhythm, completes the impression of 'a phantasma, or a hideous dream'./1 Macbeth's echoing of the Witches' 'Faire is foule' has often been commented upon.
+In contrast to the preceding scenes, Act I, scene iv suggests the natural order which is shortly to be violated.
+It stresses: natural relationships -- 'children', 'servants', 'sons' and 'kinsmen'; honourable bonds and the political order -- 'liege', 'thanes', 'service', 'duty', 'loyalty', 'throne', 'state' and 'honour'; and the human 'love' is linked to the natural order of organic growth by images of husbandry.
 Duncan says to Macbeth, I have begun to plant thee, and will labour To make thee full of growing.

-When he holds Banquo to his heart Banquo replies,

-There if I grow, The Harvest is your owne.
+When he holds Banquo to his heart Banquo replies, There if I grow, The Harvest is your owne.